laurlen2112/election_analysis/README.md

   * Denver had the largest turnout by county with 306,055 votes cast and a 82.8% turnout.

 ## Challenge Overview
-The intial purpose of this project was to tabulate election results for a recent congressional vote.
+The intial purpose of this project was to tabulate election results for a recent congressional election.
 Once that task was complete, the election
 commission requested that the code be modified to track county turnout.

 ## Election Audit Summary